getify/foi-lang/formalization-work/Foi-Specification.md

 - `:as Type` is transparent at runtime; it imposes no behavior beyond what §9 specifies.
 - `:as` appears once, after any `:over` clause and before the body.
+- The type slot admits only a bare `Identifier`, not the broader `NamedType` production used in `AsAnnotationExpr` (§5).
+This narrowing is intentional: the `defn` declaration grammar is already substantially complex, and confining `FuncAsClause` to an identifier reference to a `deft`-declared function type keeps the function-signature surface tractable.
+To annotate with a compound type expression, declare a `deft` binding for that type and reference it by name.

 ### §3.8 The `@`-Call Operator

+The `@` operator (Syntactic-Grammar `AtCallExpr` at §7 for the call form; `AtRefTail` at §7 for the reference-extraction form `Foo.@`) is Foi's constructor dispatch.
 Foi has a family of operators that dispatch through user-declared bindings.

-Each operator's behavior against a value is not fixed at the language level; it is delegated to the binding that value was constructed through. `@` is the first and most fundamental member of this family.
+Each operator's behavior against a value is not fixed at the language level; it is delegated to the binding that value was constructed through.`@` is the first and most fundamental member of this family.

 It invokes a **type namespace**: a binding whose name serves as a type identity, a constructor when invoked, and a dispatch target when values constructed through it appear in an operator position.
 A single binding slot (e.g., `Maybe`, `IO`, `List`, `Vector`) plays all three roles. `?as Maybe` and `:as Maybe` check namespace identity; `Maybe@x` invokes the namespace's constructor hook; `inst%` (§3.9) dispatches an effector hook on the same namespace.

 The family's operators split by where they read their dispatch target. `@` reads it from the LHS namespace handle directly: `Foo@x` looks up `Foo`'s constructor hook.
 Operators that act on constructed values -- `%` in the next section, and eventually others -- read the dispatch target from the value itself, which carries a runtime tag identifying its owning type namespace.
 Both routes converge on the same rule: the operator's behavior against a value is the behavior the value's type namespace declared for that operator.